Daveyuwang/mouse-search-tool/README.md

 👉 **[Check it out now!](https://mou5.netlify.app/)** 👈

-⚠️ Deployment is slow due to free hosting, but it works.
-Thanks for your patience!
+<sub>⚠️ Deployment is slow due to free hosting, but it works.
+Thanks for your patience!</sub>

 ## How It Works
 - **Fit**: Matches mouse length and width to 60% of hand dimensions for comfort.